createdreallol/spedpuzzle/README.md

 ## Limitations:
  - This isn't able to answer open-ended questions or audio responses.
 Though in the future, I might use something like ChatGPT to complete those automatically.
  - This doesn't currently work for most Edpuzzles that are embedded in a third party site.
 However, the script does work for Edpuzzles embeded in Canvas and Schoology.

-## Copyright Notice:
-This project is licenced under the [GNU GPL v3](https://github.com/ading2210/edpuzzle-answers/blob/main/LICENSE).
-Thus, you are not allowed to:
- - Reupload any part of the source code without crediting this repository.
- - Fork this repository, then change or remove the license.
- - Fork this project without linking to your modified source code.

-Forking or redistributing code from this repository is fine, as long as you abide by the terms of the GPL.
-However, if you don't, then I have every right to submit a DMCA takedown.
-Also, please don't try to take credit for work that is not yours by changing or removing the credits.
-Editing a couple of lines to remove my name and reuploading it doesn't make you look cool.

-## Creating the bookmarklet:
-A video tutorial can be found [here](https://www.youtube.com/watch?v=zxZzB2KXCkw).

 ### Method 1:
  1. Navigate to [https://edpuzzle.hs.vc](https://edpuzzle.hs.vc).